cibinjoseph/VOLCANOR/ford_input/index.md

 2. Create a `build/` directory in the topmost folder `VOLCANOR/`.
 3. Change directory to `build/`.
 4. Run `cmake` from this directory pointing to the directory one level below.
 This will generate a Makefile for your OS and available compiler.
 5. Run `make volcanor` to compile all source files and generate the `volcanor` executable in the `bin/` folder.
+Note that the environment variable `OMP_NUM_THREADS` should be set to the required number of parallel processes to utilize parallelization.

 On a Linux system with Intel Fortran installed, this is achieved using the following commands.
 ```